speakeasy-api/sdk-generation-action/README.md

 This action provides a self contained solution for automatically generating new versions of a client SDK when either the reference OpenAPI doc is updated or the Speakeasy CLI that is used to generate the SDKs is updated.

-The action can be used in a number of ways:

-- Configured to run validation check on an OpenAPI doc, this is known as the `validate` action.
-- Configured to generate and commit directly to a branch in the repo (such as `main` or `master`).
-This mode is known as the `generate` action in `direct` mode.
-- Configured to generate and commit to an auto-generated branch, then create a PR to merge the changes back into the main repo.
-This mode is known as the `generate` action in `pr` mode.
-- Configured to apply suggestions to an OpenAPI doc and create a PR to merge the changes back into the main repo.
-This mode is known as the `suggest` action.

 For more information please see our docsite linked below.

 ## Workflow usage